|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5) There is no adequate process for valuing new generation, manoeuvrable generation and energy storage.
 As a result, there is an insufficient supply of summer peak coincident generation, fossil fuel makes up about 10% of the total annual electricity generation and there is insufficient behind the meter energy storage to reasonably limit spot electricity price swings.

 All of these problems are a consequence of an electricity rate structure that does not properly reflect actual costs and a long term electricity plan that does not take into account the need to use electricity to displace fossil fuels in the heating and transportation sectors.

 In order to financially enable non-fossil generation and balancing energy storage financed by the private sector, in addition to fixing the electricity rates it is necessary for the province of Ontario to implement a fossil carbon emissions tax.
-Currently the province is contemplating a cap-and-trade program but experience in other jurisdictions suggests that a cap-and-trade program will almost certainly be ineffective due to political corruption, lack of political will and lack of transparency.

 In order to implement wind and solar generation on a large scale it is essential to implement energy storage both near generation sites and at load sites.
 For this energy storage to be economically viable for its owners there must be suitable electricity rates.

 In order to permit reasonable maintenance of distributed electricity generation and distributed energy storage equipment existing peak kVA meters and peak kW meters must be replaced by smarter meters that can be used to incent use of surplus non-fossil electricity when it is available.